open-cogsci/osdoc/include/api/canvas.md

 __Returns:__

 A timestamp of the time at which the canvas actually appeared on the screen, or a best guess if precise temporal information is not available.
 For more information about timing, see </misc/timing>.
-Depending on the back-end the timestamp is an `int` or a `float`.
+Depending on the backend the timestamp is an `int` or a `float`.

 - Type: int, float